AleoNet/ARCs/arc-0006/README.md

 * **If a constructor halts, then the deployment or upgrade will fail.**
 * **A program without a constructor is NOT upgradable.**
 * **A program WITH a constructor is upgradable.**
+* **Programs deployed after program upgradability is supported must all have constructors.**

 A core idea of this design is to allow developers to define rich instantiation and upgrade logic that suits their needs.
 Refer to the [Usage](#usage) section for more examples.